-- 4.(1) Notwithstanding anything in the provisions of section 3, a person shall not be guilty of an offence by reason of- - (a) the taking of any wild bird, if he shows that the bird had been disabled otherwise than by his unlawful act and was taken solely for the purpose of passing that bird within a period of 12 hours to a person licensed under section 13(1) to tend it and release it when no longer disabled; - (b) the killing of any wild bird, if he shows that the bird had been so seriously disabled otherwise than by his unlawful act that there was no reasonable chance of its recovering; or
+4.(1) Notwithstanding anything in the provisions of section 3, a person shall not be guilty of an offence by reason of-

-- (c) any act made unlawful by those provisions, if he shows that the act was the incidental result of a lawful operation and could not reasonably have been avoided. - (2) Notwithstanding anything in the provisions of section 3, a person licensed under section 13 shall not be guilty of an offence by reason of- - (a) the killing or taking of a wild bird or the injuring of such bird in the course of an attempt to kill it; - (b) the taking, damaging or destruction of the nest of a wild bird; - (c) the taking or destruction of any egg of a wild bird; or - (d) the disturbance of a wild bird or dependent young of such a bird, where that act was carried out in accordance with and for the purposes of the licence.
+- (a) the taking of any wild bird, if he shows that the bird had been disabled otherwise than by his unlawful act and was taken solely for the purpose of passing that bird within a period of 12 hours to a person licensed under section 13(1) to tend it and release it when no longer disabled; - (b) the killing of any wild bird, if he shows that the bird had been so seriously disabled otherwise than by his unlawful act that there was no reasonable chance of its recovering; or - (c) any act made unlawful by those provisions, if he shows that the act was the incidental result of a lawful operation and could not reasonably have been avoided. - (2) Notwithstanding anything in the provisions of section 3, a person licensed under section 13 shall not be guilty of an offence by reason of- - (a) the killing or taking of a wild bird or the injuring of such bird in the course of an attempt to kill it; - (b) the taking, damaging or destruction of the nest of a wild bird; - (c) the taking or destruction of any egg of a wild bird; or - (d) the disturbance of a wild bird or dependent young of such a bird, where that act was carried out in accordance with and for the purposes of the licence.

-Prohibition of certain methods of killing or taking wild birds.
+Prohibition of certain methods of hunting, killing, injuring or taking wild birds.

-- 5.(1) Subject to the provisions of this Part, if any person- - (a) sets in position any of the following articles, being an article which is of such a nature and is so placed as to be calculated to cause bodily injury to any wild bird coming into contact therewith, that is to say, any spring, traps, gin, snare, hook and line, any electrical device for killing, stunning or frightening or any poisonous, poisoned or stupefying substance; - (b) uses for the purpose of killing or taking any wild bird any such article as is specified in paragraph (a), whether or not of such a nature and so placed as specified in paragraph (a), or any net, baited board, bird-lime or substance of a like nature to bird-lime; - c) uses for the purpose of killing or taking any wild bird - (i) any bow or crossbow, sling or catapult; - (ii) any explosive; - (iii) any automatic or semi-automatic weapon; - (iv) any shotgun; - (v) any device for illuminating a target or any sighting device for night shooting;
+- 5.(1) Without prejudice to section 3(1), if a person, with a view to hunting, killing, injuring or taking a wild bird- - (a) sets in position any of the following articles, being an article which is of such a nature and is so placed as to be calculated to cause bodily injury to any wild bird coming into contact therewith, that is to say, any spring, traps, gin, snare, hook and line, any electrical device for killing, stunning or frightening or any poisonous, poisoned or stupefying substance; - (b) uses any such article as is specified in paragraph (a), whether or not of such a nature and so placed as specified in paragraph (a), or any net, baited board, bird-lime or substance of a like nature to bird-lime;

-- (vi) any form or artificial lighting or any mirror or other dazzling device; - (vii) any gas or smoke not falling within paragraphs (a) or (b); - (viii) any chemical wetting agent; or - (ix) any live animal or bird; - (d) uses as a decoy, for the purpose of killing or taking any wild bird, any sound recording or any live bird or other animal whatever which is tethered, or which is secured by means of braces or other similar appliances, or which is blind, maimed or injured; - (e) uses any mechanically propelled vehicle in immediate pursuit of a wild bird for the purpose of killing or taking that bird; or - (f) knowingly causes or permits to be done an act which is mentioned in the foregoing provisions of this subsection,
+- (c) uses- - (i) any bow or crossbow, sling or catapult; - (ii) any explosive; - (iii) any automatic or semi-automatic weapon; - (iv) any shotgun; - (v) any device for illuminating a target or any sighting device for night shooting; - (vi) any form or artificial lighting or any mirror or other dazzling device; - (vii) any gas or smoke not falling within paragraphs (a) or (b); - (viii) any chemical wetting agent; or - (ix) any live animal or bird; - (d) uses as a decoy, any sound recording or any live bird or other animal whatever which is tethered, or which is secured by means of braces or other similar appliances, or which is blind, maimed or injured; - (e) uses any mechanically propelled vehicle in immediate pursuit of a wild bird; or - (f) knowingly causes or permits to be done an act which is mentioned in the foregoing provisions of this subsection,